Hi there! This is a repost of my second most popular post ever. Enjoy!

 But I hope, oh boy, do I hope!

 I used to have very interesting conversation on science and faith with a departed friend and colleague.
-He and I agreed that when we met “the guy upstairs” we’d ask so many questions!
+He and I agreed that when someday we meet “the guy upstairs” we’d ask so many questions!
 I hope he leaves some questions for me to ask…

-Because an angry atheist at his/her worst is essentially, a bully; no more, no less.
+Because an angry atheist (or theist) at his/her worst is essentially, a bully, no more, no less.
 I came to that realization this afternoon, reading the Science and Belief blog.
 One of their posts (never mind which one) made me smile and think something like “Wow, God really makes cool things” and decided to write something about it right here in Baldscientist.
 I immediately stopped cold by thinking, “What if someone attacks me or insults me if I write a post on that?
-Would they think of me as a second class scholar?“
+Would they think of me as a second class scientist/scholar?”

-And then I realized, rather shockingly, that I was being bullied long-distance By a hypothetical someone who certainly does not know me at all.
-By anticipating a negative response from a still unwritten post of mine and deciding against writing it because of that, I allowed one of the six most despicable types of people in the world (bullies) to get in my head and albeit very briefly, control my thoughts.
+And then I realized, rather shockingly, that I was being bullied long-distance by a hypothetical angry atheist, someone who certainly will not know me at all.
+By anticipating a negative response from a still unwritten post of mine and deciding against writing it because of that, I allowed one of the most despicable types of people in the world (bullies) to get in my head and albeit very briefly, control my thoughts.

 Anyway, I do not know where my search will lead me, whether some day will I completely believe or disbelieve, but it does not matter, because the outcome of my search will not change my true scientific and professional capabilities.

-Therefore, I hereby state that I will not be bullied any more, period.
+Therefore, I hereby state that I will not be bullied any more by angry atheists, period.